Skyost/RateMyApp/README.md

 ### How it works

-_Rate my app_ takes two parameters :
+_Rate my app_ default constructor takes two main parameters (see [Example](#example) for more info) :

 1. `minDays` Minimum elapsed days since the first app launch.
 2. `minLaunches` Minimum app launches count.

 If everything above is verified, the method `shouldOpenDialog` will return `true` (`false` otherwise).
-Then you should call `showRateDialog` which is going to show a native rating dialog on iOS >= _10.3_ and a custom rating prompt dialog on Android (and on older iOS versions).
+Then you should call `showRateDialog` which is going to show a native rating dialog on iOS ≥ _10.3_ and a custom rating prompt dialog on Android (and on older iOS versions).

 If you prefer, you can call `showStarRateDialog` which will show a dialog containing a star rating bar that will allow you to take custom actions based on the rating
 (for example if the user puts less than 3 stars then open your app bugs report page or something like this and if he puts more ask him to rate your app on the store page).

-### Using store identifiers
+### Using custom identifiers

-It's possible to use store identifiers !
+It's possible to use custom store identifiers !
 Just pass the following parameters during the plugin initialization :

 1. `googlePlayIdentifier` Your Google Play identifier (usually a package name).
 2. `appStoreIdentifier` Your App Store identifier (usually numbers). **It's required if you're targeting an iOS version before iOS 10.3.**

 ### Using custom conditions

-A condition is something required to be met in order for the dialog to open.
+A condition is something required to be met in order for the `shouldOpenDialog` method to return `true`.
-Rate my app comes with three default conditions :
+_Rate my app_ comes with three default conditions :

 1. `MinimumDaysCondition` Allows to set a minimum elapsed days since the first app launch before showing the dialog.
 2. `MinimumAppLaunchesCondition` Allows to set a minimum app launches count since the first app launch before showing the dialog.
-3. `DoNotOpenAgainCondition` Allows to block the dialog from being opened.
+3. `DoNotOpenAgainCondition` Allows to prevent the dialog from being opened (when the user click on the `No` button for example).

-You can easily add custom conditions to the plugin.
+You can easily create your custom conditions !
 All you have to do is to extend the `Condition` class.
 There are five methods to override :

-1. `readFromPreferences` You should read your condition state from the provided shared preferences here.
+1. `readFromPreferences` You should read your condition values from the provided shared preferences here.
-2. `saveToPreferences` You should save your condition state to the provided shared preferences here.
+2. `saveToPreferences` You should save your condition values to the provided shared preferences here.
-3. `reset` You should reset your condition state here.
+3. `reset` You should reset your condition values here.
 4. `isMet` Whether this condition is met.
 5. `onEventOccurred` When an event occurs in the plugin lifecycle.
-This is usually here that you can change your condition values.
+This is usually here that you can update your condition values.

 You can have an easy example by checking the source code of [`DoNotOpenAgainCondition`](https://github.com/Skyost/rate_my_app/tree/master/lib/src/conditions.dart#L163).

-Then you can add your custom condition to Rate my app by using the constructor `customConditions` (or by using `rateMyApp.conditions.add` before initialization).
+Then you can add your custom condition to _Rate my app_ by using the constructor `customConditions` (or by calling `rateMyApp.conditions.add` before initialization).

 ## Screenshots